fqantonio/GoingInductive/README.md

 Figure 3: 4C/ID group treatment effect variables change for all period of time: 2003 to 2017.

-Figures 4 and 5 show a more favorable positive change from treatment to control group with the RANK 1 sample showing less positive change.
+Figures 4 and 5 show a more favorable positive change from treatment to control group with the RANK 1 sample with less positive change.
 BEHAV continues to show negative change for GRADE 8, RANK 1 and MALE.

 ![Figure 4: Results resume graph, 4C/ID treatment effect for JUNIOR grade sample of school 1 until 2014.](Images/RResults_schoolJunior_2014.png)